 How Long Can You Leave Your Cat With an Automatic Feeder?

 The holiday season has long come and gone.
-But I still can’t help but think how much easier things would have been if I could have just left my cat at home on her own for a few days.
-While I was away in December, could she have just chilled on her own if she had an automatic feeder?
-TK WHAT DID YOU DO WITH THE CAT INSTEAD
+But I still can’t help but think how much easier things would have been then if I could have just left my cat at home on her own for a few days.
+While I was away in December, I left her with a sitter like I usually do.
+But could she have just chilled solo if she had an automatic feeder?

 Save on the litter with color-changing tech that helps you better care for your cat.

-I do wonder, though, would it really be so bad?
+I do wonder, though, would it really be so bad to let the automatic feeder do the work?
 Just for a day or two.
 Like I said, people do it all the time.
 But should they?
 Should I?
-Would doing so make me a bad cat dad — one who puts his wants before his cat’s needs — or was I being too hard on myself?
+I asked the experts.

 Automatic feeders: good or bad?